tangledhelix/dotfiles/README.md

 I regularly use this setup with Mac OS X, Solaris, Linux and FreeBSD.

-Some configs assume you have 256 color support in your terminal.
+Some parts of the Bash and Vim configs assume you have 256 color support in your terminal.
 If you are using Apple Terminal, you may not.
 Try iTerm instead.

 <http://iterm.sourceforge.net/>